scipy/scipy.org/www/topical-software.rst

 you include in your text a link to the resource's home page and some keywords that potential users might search for to find the resource.

-In addition, please also list your software on http://central.scipy.org/

 If you wish to restructure the page (e.g., break out a section into its own page, change the section headings, etc.), please propose the idea to the